mbarnig/TTS-for-LOD/README.md

 #### New high-quality dataset
 To train a high-quality luxembourgish TTS voice, the [ZLS](https://portal.education.lu/zls) (Zenter fir d'Lëtzebuerger Sprooch) assembled an outstanding luxembourgish dataset of 39.836 audio samples, with related transcriptions, recorded in studio quality by Max Kuborn.
 My Wiki-Page [Dataset](https://github.com/mbarnig/TTS_for_LOD/wiki/Dataset) provides detailed informations about this corpus.
 #### Processing environment
 The main hardware required for the TTS-training is a NVIDIA graphic card.
 My ancient TTS development system was set-up two years ago in a Linux-Ubuntu desktop with a NVIDIA RTX2070 card.
 When I started the training with the new dataset I was disappointed because my old scripts were no longer working without errors, probably due to automatic updates of some Python modules which are no longer compliant with my original configuration.
-After some frustrating attempts to handle the errors, I decided to restart from scatch and to set-up a new developement system on a Windows 11 labtop with a NVIDIA card .
+After some frustrating attempts to handle the errors, I decided to restart from scatch and to set-up a new developement system on a Windows 11 labtop with a NVIDIA card RTX3060.
 My Wiki-Page [Processing Environment](https://github.com/mbarnig/TTS-for-LOD/wiki/Processing-Environment) shows how to install all the required sofware.
+#### VITS TTS model
+The choice of the Coqui-TTS-VITS model is explainde in my Wiki-Page [TTS-Model](https://github.com/mbarnig/TTS-for-LOD/wiki/TTS-Model)

-Installation of the Coqui-TTS Tools
+#### Installation of the Coqui-TTS Tools
+Creating the required developement environment on a personal computer takes some time and can be frustrating.
+I published a small guide on the Wiki-Page [Processing Environment](https://github.com/mbarnig/TTS-for-LOD/wiki/Processing-Environment)

-Training scripts
+#### Training script
+The training script is the heart of the project.
+All details are provided at [Training Script](https://github.com/mbarnig/TTS-for-LOD/wiki/Training-Script)

-Training process
+#### Training process
+It's important to understand the [Training Process](https://github.com/mbarnig/TTS-for-LOD/wiki/Training-Process)

-Evaluation
+#### Evaluation
+The continuous evaluation of the training evolution is the hard job.
+I will extend the [Evaluation Guide](https://github.com/mbarnig/TTS-for-LOD/wiki/Evaluation) as soon as possible.

-Tensorboard
+#### Tensorboard
+I will add more figures to my Wiki-Page [Tensorboard](https://github.com/mbarnig/TTS-for-LOD/wiki/TensorBoard)

-Best Model
+#### Best Model

 Inference